G-Research/ParquetSharp/docs/RowOriented.md

 ## Reading and writing custom types

-The row-oriented API supports reading and writing custom types by providing a `LogicalTypeFactory` and a `LogicalReadConverterFactory` or `LogicalWriteConverterFactory`.
+The row-oriented API supports reading and writing custom types by providing a `ParquetSharp.LogicalTypeFactory` and a `ParquetSharp.LogicalReadConverterFactory` or `ParquetSharp.LogicalWriteConverterFactory`.

 ### Writing custom types